There are several reasons why you might need to extend your fence post but the most common is wanting more privacy or security with a taller fence.

 Cuting a half-lap joint is not difficult but you do need to pay attention to your measurements.
 The old saying measure twice, cut once is always right.
 I sometimes measure things more than twice and still make a bad cut every once in a while.

-You want your half-lap joint to be the same on both posts and generally 6-8 inches down on your first post and the same on the post going on top.
+You want your half-lap joint to be the same height which is generally 6-8 inches down on both posts.

-It’s called a half lap because you are cutting half of the material from each post a certain distance down from each post.
+It’s called a half lap because you are cutting half of the material a certain distance down from each post.
 When you attach them, it will form a joint that is the full thickness across both posts.

-In this case a picture helps explain what it looks like on two vertical posts that are then connected with two or more through bolts.
+In this case, the picture above helps explain what it looks like on two vertical posts that are then connected with two or more through bolts.
 This article from This Old House shows how to create a half lap joint with a circular saw and sharp chisel.

-This video also shows a hybrid method of cutting with a circular saw on both sides and cutting the rest of the wood with a hand saw.
+The video below also shows a hybrid method of cutting with a circular saw on both sides and cutting the rest of the wood with a hand saw.
+This might be the easiest way to cut the post that is already installed since you can’t move it around.

 Conclusion

-I hope this article explained in detail the three different methods you can choose to extend your wood fence post.
+I hope this article explained in detail the three different methods to extend your wood fence post.

 I think choosing the specific method may boil down to your current fence style and the style of the extension you will be adding or if you’re joining two posts for something other than a fence.